playgen/it-alert/README.md

 It is part of the [RAGE project](http://rageproject.eu/).

+The project has three main areas:
+- The **client**.
+- The **server**.
+- The shared **simulation**.

 # Licensing
 See the [LICENCE](LICENCE.md) file included in this project.

+# Cloning
+- When the project is cloned the ECS solution will need to be opened to perform a NuGet package restore, this will only need to be repeated if the ECS is updated with new package dependencies.
+- If cloning via SourceTree or another graphical git tool the submodules must be manually opened to force the LFS content to be pulled.

 # Key Project Structure
 - **doc**: *Documentation*